Chart Color Schemes

 Infrastructure

-Mile End has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Mile End has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that could impact this region.
-Notable ones include Thebarton Technology Hub, North South Corridor, Southwark Grounds, and Thebarton Theatre Complex Redevelopment.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Notable ones include Southwark Grounds (Thebarton Technology Hub), North-South Corridor, Southwark Grounds again, and Thebarton Theatre Complex Redevelopment.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.